ACM40960/AI-Medical-LLM/README.md

 ## Abstract

 MediBot implements Retrieval-Augmented Generation (RAG) for medical queries.
-Documents are embedded using a HuggingFace MiniLM model, stored in Pinecone for fast similarity search, and fed to a Groq LLM (Llama 3) via LangChain to generate concise, source-grounded answers.
+Documents are embedded using a HuggingFace MiniLM model, stored in Pinecone for fast cosine similarity search, and fed to a Groq LLM (Llama 3) via LangChain to generate concise, source-grounded answers.
 A Flask web interface enables real-time interaction.
 When the knowledge base can’t confidently answer, a SerpAPI fallback performs a trusted web search and clearly labels web-sourced responses.
-The system is **deployed on AWS** and is live at **[Open MediBot (Live)](http://16.16.207.95:8501/)** (update this), enabling public access in a production setting.
+The system is **deployed on AWS EC2** and is live at **[Open MediBot (Live)](http://16.16.207.95:8501/)** , enabling public access in a production setting.

 ## Project Description